alekseik1/fdint/README.rst

 This is a fork of ``fdint`` library intended to work with Poetry on Python 3.7+.
 For older Python versions please use original ``fdint`` module.

+Sources are here: `my sources`_.

+Below is readme of original project.

 FDINT is a free, open-source python package that provides fast, double precision (64-bit floating point) approximations to the Fermi-Dirac integrals of integer and half integer order, based on the work by